 Note: Your first annual wellness visit can't take place within 12 months of your "Welcome to Medicare" preventive visit.
-However, you don't need to have had a

-There is no coinsurance, copayment, or deductible for the Medicare-covered annual wellness visit.

-You pay a \$285 copay for Medicare-covered ambulance benefits.

-This copay applies to each oneway trip.

-You pay a \$285 copay for worldwide ambulance benefit.

-"Welcome to Medicare" visit to be covered for annual wellness visits after you've had Part B for 12 months.
+However, you don't need to have had a "Welcome to Medicare" visit to be covered for annual wellness visits after you've had Part B for 12 months.

-Done mass measurement

-For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
+Services that are covered for you What you must pay when you get these services Bone mass measurement For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
+See Covered Medical And Hospital Benefits Chart in the Summary of Benefits.
+Breast cancer screening (mammograms) Covered services include: One baseline mammogram between the ages of 35 and 39 One screening mammogram every 12 months for women age 40 and older Clinical breast exams once every 24 months See Covered Medical And Hospital Benefits Chart in the Summary of Benefits.
+Cardiac rehabilitation services Comprehensive programs of cardiac rehabilitation services that include exercise, education, and counseling are covered for members who meet certain conditions with a doctor's order.

-There is no coinsurance, copayment, or deductible for Medicare-covered bone mass measurement.

-Breast cancer screening (mammograms)

-- One baseline mammogram between the ages of 35 and 39 - One screening mammogram every 12 months for women age 40 and older - Clinical breast exams once every 24 months

-There is no coinsurance. copayment, or deductible for Medicare-covered screening mammograms.

-Cardiac rehabilitation services

-Comprehensive programs of cardiac rehabilitation services that include exercise, education, and counseling are covered for members who meet certain conditions with a doctor's order.
 The plan also covers intensive cardiac rehabilitation programs that are typically more rigorous or more intense than cardiac rehabilitation programs.

-You pay a \$5 copay per day for Medicare-covered cardiac rehabilitation and intensive cardiac rehabilitation services.

-Cardiovascular disease risk reduction visit (therapy for cardiovascular disease)

-We cover one visit per year with your primary care doctor to help lower your risk for cardiovascular disease.
+See Covered Medical And Hospital Benefits Chart in the Summary of Benefits.
+Cardiovascular disease risk reduction visit (therapy for cardiovascular disease) We cover one visit per year with your primary care doctor to help lower your risk for cardiovascular disease.
 During this visit, your doctor may discuss aspirin use (if appropriate), check your blood pressure, and give you tips to make sure you're eating healthy.

-There is no coinsurance, copayment, or deductible for the Medicare-covered intensive behavioral therapy cardiovascular disease preventive benefit.

-Cardiovascular disease testing

-Blood tests for the detection of cardiovascular disease (or abnormalities associated with an elevated risk of cardiovascular disease) once every 5 years (60 months).
+See Covered Medical And Hospital Benefits Chart in the Summary of Benefits.
+Cardiovascular disease testing Blood tests for the detection of cardiovascular disease (or abnormalities associated with an elevated risk of cardiovascular disease) once every 5 years (60 months).
+See Covered Medical And Hospital Benefits Chart in the Summary of Benefits.

-There is no coinsurance, copayment, or deductible for Medicare-covered cardiovascular disease testing that is covered once every 5 years.